wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/types-attack.md

 Vishing uses voice communications to deceive a victim.
 The caller may pretend to be from a legitimate organization and come across as sincere and believable to extract sensitive information.
 They may encourage someone to phone a fake number to verify account or other security information.
 This method is unlikely to lead to a ransomware attack but is commonly used to trick people into revealing bank account information to extract funds.

-**Example**: A caller may say you are due a tax rebate but before it can be processed, it’s necessary to verify your account details.
-When you have divulged your personal details, the account will then be emptied.
+**Example**: A caller may say you're due a tax rebate but before it can be processed, it’s necessary to verify your account details.
+When you've divulged your personal details, the account will then be emptied.

 #### Smishing